portworx/px-docs/cassandra.md

     -v [DOCKER_CREATE_VOLUME_ID]:/var/lib/cassandra cassandra:latest
 ```

-Use the `nodetool` atatus command to determine the state of your Cassandra cluster.
+Use the `nodetool` status command to determine the state of your Cassandra cluster.

 ```
 # docker exec -it cassandra1 nodetool status